aubreymoore/Scaevola-dieback/experimental.md

 1. *Scolytogenes nubilus* ex *Scaevola* in Caroline Islands and Marshall Islands. <http://www.barkbeetles.info/regional_chklist_target_species.php?lookUp=8545&image=USNMENT01066624_Cryphalomorphus_nubilis_dorsal&curPage=0>
 2. The bark and ambrosia beetles of Kiribati, South Pacific (Col., Scolytidae and Platypodidae).
 RA Beaver - Entomologist’s Monthly Magazine, 1990.  *Ptilopodius tarawai* sp. nov., is described from dead shoots of Scaevola.
 3. In Insects of Micronesia 18(1) there is one species of scolytid collected from Scaevola: *Cryphalomorphus nubilus*.
 4. Mueller=Dumbois, D. and F. R. Fosberg 1998.
+Vegetation of the Tropical Pacific Islands.
-"A major shift can be seen on maps among the *Scaevola* scrub, which in 1961 formed a continuous belt on the west side of Layson.
+"A major shift can be seen on maps among the *Scaevola* scrub, which in 1961 formed a continuous belt on the west side of Laysan.
 By 1984 it had declined by dieback into narrow, discontinuous strips along the west coast, while the *Scavola* patches became enlarges in the northeastern part of the island.It appears to be a stand-level process in population dynamics of *Scavola* that is regulated by external as well as internal (age-related) stresses."
+Gagne, W.
+C.
+1984ms.
+Trip-report:
+Biological   investigations
+of
+Laysan's
+hypersaline
+lake   and   related   aspects.
+Admin.
+Rep.,
+U.
+S.  Fish.
+Wildl.
+Service,
+Honolulu,
+HI.
+17
+pp.
+[First
+report
+to
+mention
+Scarvola
+dieback
+which
+is
+affecting
+seabirds.
+Also
+reports  on
+guano
+samples
+checked  for  presence
+of
+I'isoniu,
+and
+gives
+life  history  of  brine  flies, an important  food of Laysan  Duck.]

 # Termites